Gallicchio-Lab/openmm_sdm_workflow/tutorial/tutorial.md

 make PythonInstall
 ```

+### Desmond

+In this tutorial we will use academic Desmond as part of the Schrodinger's environment to assign OPLS2005 force field parameters.
+Download and install [Maestro/Desmond](https://www.deshawresearch.com/downloads/download_desmond.cgi).
+If you have it, the commercial version of Maestro/Desmond also works, of course.

 ### Msys

 `msys` is a software package developed by DE Shaw Research to manipulate molecular structures.
 We use it to convert Maestro-formatted files to DMS-formatted files.
 Installation instructions are in [Appendix A](#msys) below.
 We assume that `msys` is installed in `$HOME/local` and that executables and libraries there are in the shell search paths.
 See [Appendix A](#msys).